 return probs

 Optimal parameters of logistic regression (those for which the loss function is minimal) cannot be directly calculated so we usually try to find them using iterative methods.
-The negative log likelihood loss function \(\mathcal{L}\) is convex, which means that gradient methods such as gradient descent should not get stuck in local extrema.s This does not mean that they work perfectly every time.
+The negative log likelihood loss function \(\mathcal{L}\) is convex, which means that gradient methods such as gradient descent should not get stuck in local extrema.
+This does not mean that the gradient optimization will work perfectly every time.

 Given the loss function \(\mathcal{L}\) we can optimize it using gradient methods.
 These methods iteratively modify parameters by moving them in the direction of the negative loss gradient.
 An epoch is the number of iterations after which the training algorithm has seen all of the training data.
 Number of epoch needed for the algorithm to converge depends on the complexity of the problem we are trying to solve an can be anywhere between a couple to thousands and more.